gocode1702/headless-gatsby-multilang/README.md

 ![Structured Text Focus Mode](https://i.ibb.co/CHQY4Fj/Schermata-2021-09-11-alle-18-45-46.png)

-**Please take note** that this starter only supports Structured Text Fields to handle blog posts content and if you want to stick with the markdown approach (by using a _multi-line text field_), internal navigation and synthax highlighting won't work.
+**Please take note** that this starter only supports Structured Texxt Fields to handle blog posts content and if you want to stick with the markdown approach (by using a _multi-line text field_), internal navigation and synthax highlighting won't work.

 ### 9a.
 Archive pagination